 Burning Man values the spirit of a civil community discourse.
-We think that a lively, on-topic public conversation is one of the best reasons to write and host a Facebook page and a blog, and that without comments, they’re more or less just another webpage.
+We think that a lively, on-topic public conversation is one of the best reasons to write and host a Facebook page, a blog, and image gallery, and that without comments, they’re more or less just another webpage.

 That said, we also have a responsibility to maintain this space for the benefit of all our visitors.
-The comments made on this blog and our Facebook page will have the power add to or detract from the their general vibe, and it is our responsibility to see to it that they serve to enhance the experience of our visitors, rather than chasing them away.
+The comments made on these services will have the power add to or detract from the their general vibe, and it is our responsibility to see to it that they serve to enhance the experience of our visitors, rather than chasing them away.

 That means that we expect commenters to identify themselves in their posts, and conduct themselves as they would as guests at a party, where spirited conversation is welcome, but unruly and rude behavior is not.
 It also means that our moderators can and will remove posts that they believe run counter to the spirit of civil discourse.

-This page is our attempt to give you some idea of what we mean by “civil discourse” on the Burning Blog and our Facebook page.
+This page is our attempt to give you some idea of what we mean by “civil discourse” on the Burning Blog, our Facebook page, and image gallery.

 Anonymous comments are not permitted here.
 Our contributors will identify themselves when we write Burning Blog; in turn, we want to know who you are and that there’s a real person behind the words you post.
 We’ve seen what can happen in spaces that make it easy for “hit and run” comments: things can go completely septic, fast.

 Comment Censorship (There, We Said The C Word)